-MRI scans often require use of gadolinium-based contrast agents, especially for vascular studies called MR Angiograms (MRAs).
+MRI scans often require gadolinium-based contrast agents, especially for vascular studies called MR Angiograms (MRAs).
 While generally safe, these agents pose some risk, especially for patients with renal impairment.
-Our new Toshiba Vantage Titan MRI scanner includes proprietary contrasts-free MRA techniques.
+Frisbie's Toshiba Vantage Titan MRI scanner includes proprietary contrasts-free MRA techniques.
 Fewer patients will now need gadolinium contrast, and patients who could not have MRA studies because of renal impairment will now be able to have them done safely without contrast.

 The Toshiba Titan MRI offers a number of exclusive technologies that improve the quality of breast MR for the widest range of patients and imaging applications, including:

 - Silicone- and water-only imaging and high resolution sequences enhance comprehensive breast implant and cancer diagnostic capabilities.

 - Toshiba's patented Slice Selective Fat-Free imaging techniques significantly improve image clarity by separating out fat tissue.